mjhea0/flask-ajax-form/readme.md

 ## Functionality

 User selects a *department* from a drop down list.
-Once selected, an AJAX request is sent with the *department* ID to the server-side to grab the appropriate *employees* based on the *department*.
-The response sent back contains the *employees* that populate a second drop down list.
+Once selected, an AJAX request is sent with the *department_id* to the server-side to grab the appropriate *employee* and *employee_id* based on the *department_id*.
+The JSON data response sent back contains the *employee* that populates a second drop down list.

 ## Install/Run